 In September 2018, Tyco Fire Products and Chemguard filed a Petition for Multidistrict Litigation with the United States Judicial Panel on Multidistrict Litigation ("JPML") seeking to consolidate all existing and future federal cases into one jurisdiction.
-On December 7, 2018, the JPML issued an order transferring various AFFF cases to a multi-district litigation ("MDL") before the United States District Court for the District of South Carolina.
+On December 7, 2018, the JPML issued an order transferring various AFFF cases to the MDL.
 Additional cases have been identified for transfer to or are being directly filed in the MDL.